Lucky-Studio/-Use-a-Pre-trained-Image-Classifier-to-Identify-Dog-Breeds/README.md

-# -Use-a-Pre-trained-Image-Classifier-to-Identify-Dog-Breeds
+# -Using-a-Pre-trained-Image-Classifier-to-Identify-Dog-Breeds
- Use a Pre-trained Image Classifier to Identify Dog Breeds AINPD
+ Using a Pre-trained Image Classifier to Identify Dog Breeds AINPD

+Please comment if you liked it